 - Wash as normal with hot water

-A good hot wash in chlorine bleach will completely break down anything that’s growing or festering there.
+A good hot wash routine in chlorine bleach will completely break down anything that’s growing or festering there and prevent a nasty yeast infection!

 What’s important is you don’t let the bleach soak for too long, and you give it multiple rinse cycles after.